-P5 and P6 children performing their Jacobite Play
+Some of our children performing their Jacobite Play

 I can sing and play music from other styles and cultures, showing growing confidence and skill while learning about musical notation and performance directions.

 EXA 1-16a

 Children enjoy singing during music sessions.
 The children also have the opportunity to join the junior or senior choir.
 Instrumental tuition is available for senior pupils currently in woodwind, percussion and brass.
-The Choir are currently P7 and Under Winners of the Glasgow Bridgeton Burns Competition.